 In addition to phone responsibilities, dispatchers are also communicating with all responding apparatus via radio.
 3-4 different frequencies are monitored and it isn't uncommon for there to be radio traffic on all three at once.
 Transmissions from field units will range from routine, such as acknowledging an apparatus enroute to a call , to emergent as when responding to a cry of "Mayday, Mayday, Firefighter down".
 Patience, compassion, the ability to "multi-task", and excellent listening skills are a must in order to be successful at this job.
-Dispatchers are also responsible for "other duties as assigned" during slow periods throughout their shift which may range from assisting office staff with clerical tasks to data entry into/or maintenance of various computer databases.
+Dispatchers are also responsible for "other duties as assigned" during slow periods throughout their shift which may range from completing ongoing training tasks to updating response data in the CAD system.
 Dispatchers are scheduled for regular "ride-alongs" with both the ambulance and engine company crews in order to better visualize their role as a communicator.
 This provides the dispatchers with a more "vested" interest in continuing to learn and grow in their career as a dispatcher and valued member of the Bellingham Fire Department.

 Dispatchers work 12 hour shifts, generally in a combination of 4 days on/3 days off; 3 days on/4 days off.
 Time off from the center is maximized this way and is more conducive to a healthy lifestyle.
 Dispatchers work 2 or 3 to a shift and function as a team.
 The work area is compact and you are connected to your console with a headset.
 Freedom of movement is limited.
 An attempt to provide all appropriate rest and meal breaks is made, however due to the nature of the business, emergency situations may interfere with break schedules.
 Lunchroom facilities are provided.
 Dispatchers may be required to work overtime.
 Dispatchers work weekends and holidays.
 Dispatchers must work during unusual and/or catastrophic events such as major fires, earthquakes, floods or civil unrest.
 The fire service is regimented and dispatchers may receive orders which must be carried out promptly and without question.